 Representative actions in which Mr. McGee played a principal role include:

-Mr. McGee was heavily involved in In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation (D.N.J.), a major securities fraud action against pharmaceutical industry titan Merck & Co., Inc. The case was prosecuted jointly with a related action, In re Schering-Plough Corp.
-ENHANCE Securities Litigation (D.N.J.), resulting in a $688 million total recovery.
-This represents the largest securities class action recovery against a pharmaceutical company to date, and ranks among the top securities settlements with any issuer.
+- In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation (D.N.J.), a major securities fraud action against pharmaceutical industry titan Merck & Co., Inc. that settled for $215 million, jointly prosecuted with a related action, In re Schering-Plough Corp.
+ENHANCE Securities Litigation (D.N.J.), resulting in a $688 million total recovery—together, the largest securities class action recovery against a pharmaceutical company at the time, and among the top securities settlements with any issuer.

 Mr. McGee earned a postgraduate research degree, with honors, in the history and philosophy of law from the University of Edinburgh.
-In 2005, he received his J.D. from Villanova University where he was a Dean’s Merit scholar.
-In 2005, he received a B.A. in philosophy and media technologies from University of Scranton.DOWNLOAD vCARD »
+In 2009, he received his J.D., cum laude, from Villanova University, where he was a Dean’s Merit scholar.
+In 2005, he received a B.A. in philosophy as well as media technologies from the University of Scranton.DOWNLOAD vCARD »